Table of Contents

 - Worm infestations can cause weight loss, diarrhoea, vomiting, and other digestive problems.
 Regular deworming keeps cats healthy.

 - Some parasites prevalent in cats, such as roundworms, can be passed to humans, particularly children.
-Deworming cats minimize the risk of zoonotic illnesses and contribute to a safe environment for the entire family.
+Deworming cats minimize the risk of zoonotic illnesses and provide a safe environment for the entire family.

 - Deworming drugs can provide additional benefits, such as managing fleas and ticks.
-This helps prevent cats from external parasites, which can transmit diseases and cause discomfort.
+This helps protect cats from external parasites, which can transmit diseases and cause discomfort.

 - Deworming minimizes the quantity of parasite eggs excreted in the cat’s faeces, reducing environmental contamination.
 This is especially crucial in multi-cat households or locations with high cat populations.